wawandco/net/README.md

    }

    tok := z.Token()
-   fmt.Println(tok.LineNumber) // => Line where the token was defined in document.
+   fmt.Println(tok.Line) // => Line where the token was defined in document.
 }
 ```